AI Digest.

 i've been using it for all my work for the past 24 hours and i don't see much of a difference from opus maybe opus is a bit smarter but this guy is so fast and so cheap and we're probably going to drop our prices even further

-O OpenCode @opencode
+O opencode @opencode

 kimi 2.5 is free for a limited time in OpenCode if you ran into bugs before, upgrade OpenCode - we've fixed up a few things and we're having a great time with it now huge thanks to fireworks for getting this model running so well so quickly